-For a country that projects such influence and unity as a major powerbroker in the European Union, it's hard to believe that Germany was a country divided until 1990.
-With a reputation for precision engineering and high-tech products, the largest country with the biggest economy in Europe is actually an amalgamation of states with distinct and unique cultures and attributes.
+For a country that projects such influence and unity as a major powerbroker in the European Union, it's hard to believe that Germany was a country divided until 1989.

-Known as a progressive nation where culture and differences are celebrated, Germany straddles the past and present with ease.
-Churches hollowed out by bombs are juxtaposed by post-modernist steel and glass structures in the capital, Berlin, and the Disney-esque Neuschwanstein Castle resides in the same state as the site of the Munich Oktoberfest.
-Different cultures, religions and lifestyles are all tolerated and even welcomed in Germany where the Love Parade drew thousands of people from around the world.
+Exploring you'll notice that modern Germany straddles its past and present with ease.
+Churches hollowed out by bombs are juxtaposed by post-modernist steel and glass structures in the capital, Berlin, and the Disney-esque Neuschwanstein Castle resides in the same state as the original site of rowdy Oktoberfest.

 Marvel at the old and cherish the new

 Attractions lie right around the country.
 The ancient Roman city of Cologne boasts Romanesque churches and archaeological sites, Hamburg is a harbour city with a famous red-light district along the Reeperbahn, while picturesque Heidelberg is Germany's most romantic city, thanks in part to the impressive castle that lingers over the town.

 Today Germany is also a leader in cutting-edge fashion, culture, music and art, with a plethora of well-known tastemaker designers, artists, models and DJs hailing from 'liebe Deutschland'.
 Berlin in particular is the place to go for avant-garde art and the best underground dance clubs, but Leipzig is not far away or far behind.